-- Retreats are held on a Year level basis on one day in the year. - During the Retreat, students are under the guidance of Care Group Teachers, House Leaders and Religious Education Teachers.
+- Retreats are held on a year level basis on one day in the year. - During the Retreat, students are under the guidance of Care Group teachers, House Leaders and Faith & Living teachers.
 Away from school and everyday activities, students are led to reflect upon their life, their relationships with others and importantly, their relationship with God. - The Retreat is an enjoyable and memorable activity conducted in a reflective tone.
 Attendance at Retreat is compulsory.